Keith Millard: Coaching career

-After retirement as a player, Keith Millard went on to coaching.
+After retirement as a player, Millard went on to coaching.
 He coached at the college level, in the Spring Football League with the Los Angeles Dragons, and the XFL, San Francisco Demons, before getting a job with the Denver Broncos' coaching staff as the club's defensive line coach/pass rush specialist.
 He was in charge of creating and implementing all pass rush techniques used in the Broncos' defensive scheme.
 Under Millard, the Broncos had one of the toughest defenses in the league.
 Millard coached the Oakland Raiders defensive line from 2005 to 2007.
-In 2009, Millard was hired as the defensive coordinator for the Merced College Blue Devils.
+In 2009, he was hired as the defensive coordinator for the Merced College Blue Devils.
 On February 8, 2011, it was announced that Millard, along with Grady Stretz, will be a defensive line coach for the Tampa Bay Buccaneers, specializing in pass rush.
 In 2012, Millard was hired by the Titans as an assistant coach.
+When he was let go in 2013, he elected to spend more time with his family.